-Why Prepaid Credit Cards Make Excellent Gifts
+1. Prepaid Credit Cards

 Well, things have changed in the world of gift cards.
 Previously, you had to walk into a bank and specifically purchase a prepaid credit card.
 A little later, you could find them in your favorite convenience store.
 These prepaid credit cards were bland and boring.
 Finally, you can purchase these gift cards online, and you can usually choose from some fairly creative card designs.
 To find legitimate and safe resources, I would suggest starting by going directly to either Visa or Mastercard.

-For example, on Visa’s list you’ll find Gift Card Lab, where you can actually upload photos and use them to create your own customized prepaid Visa card.
-Now how cool is that?
-Mastercard similarly offers a list of online and offline vendors where you can purchase prepaid Mastercard gift cards.
+For example, on Visa’s list, you’ll find GiftCards.com, where you can actually upload photos and use them to create your own customized prepaid Visa card (or Mastercard as well).
+You can even choose to use your business logo.
+How cool is that?

-Of course, maybe you don’t just want to send money – but instead send a gift that’s a little bit more meaningful.
+Of course, maybe you don’t just want to send money – but instead, send a gift that’s a little bit more meaningful.
 Maybe the person that you’re sending the gift to is a book lover, or an online shopping addict or loves to dine out!
 Thankfully, almost every online store offers gift cards, but in my opinion one of the best gift cards that everyone loves to receive is an Amazon Gift Card.

 Amazon is an online paradise for any shopaholic.
 If you’re buying for an avid shopper, this is one gift that will be greatly appreciated.
-The convenience of Amazon cards is obvious – especially when you just don’t have time to wait for the card to get shipped to the recipient.
-If you need it today, then e-mail the gift card to them!
+The convenience of Amazon cards is obvious, especially when you just don’t have time to wait for the card to get shipped to the recipient.
+If you need it today, then email the gift card to them!
 If you’re throwing a birthday party or they’ll be arriving shortly, just print out the gift card right on your home printer!

 Maybe the person you’re sending money to isn’t really a shopper, but instead loves to go out and dine at various restaurants.
 In that case, the obvious choice is to head on over to Restaurant.com.
 Sure, you could go out and buy a specific gift card for a single restaurant, but why not let the recipient of your card choose their own dining experience?
 At Restaurant.com, they get to do just that.

-Do you have any creative gift giving ideas using online resources?
+Do you have any creative cash gift giving ideas using online resources?
 Share your thoughts in the comments section below.